-RISKS: Need to convert to traditional open surgery, injury to other organs (bowels, liver, gallbladder, spleen, reproductive organs, nerves, and blood vessels), bleeding, infection, hernia, blood clots, stroke, heart attack, breathing problems, and very rarely, death.
+RISKS: Injury to other organs (bowels, liver, gallbladder, spleen, reproductive organs, nerves, and blood vessels), bleeding, infection, hernia, numbness at the incision site, blood clots, stroke, heart attack, breathing problems, and very rarely, death.

 RECOVERY: When you wake up from surgery nurses will help get you settled in your hospital room.
 You may still have a urinary catheter in place after surgery.
 Sometimes tubes may be used to drain your incisions to help then heal.
-As you recover your nurse will review instructions for care of your incisions at home.
+As you recover your nurse will review instructions for care of your incision at home.
 When you are ready your surgeon will discharge you home.

 Your recent surgery requires very special post hospital care.
-Despite the tiny incisions the surgical procedure performed inside may have been extensive.
 Certain precautions are needed to ensure that you heal well on the inside.
 Avoid strenuous activities or lifting objects heavier than 10 lbs until cleared by your surgeon.
-Bloating, gas pains, and sometimes shoulder cramps are common after laparoscopic surgery.
+Bloating, gas pains, and sometimes shoulder cramps are common after surgery.
 Follow the instructions below to avoid complications.

 DIET: Begin with clear liquids, Gatorade and popsicles.
-After a day or two try some, soup, or applesauce.
+After a day or two your surgeon will allow some, soup, or applesauce.
 After you begin passing gas and have a small bowel movement slowly try some solid foods.
 Most patients report gas pains and bloating for several days after surgery.
 Take short walks several times a day to relieve gas pains.
 Take a generic brand stool softener daily to prevent constipation.
 Warm prune juice can a promote bowel movement if you are feeling constipated.

-ACTIVITY: Your physical activity is to be restricted, especially during the first few weeks.
+ACTIVITY: Your physical activity is to be restricted, especially during the first 4-5 weeks.
 During this time use the following guidelines until cleared by your surgeon: